MiSTer-devel/MkDocs_MiSTer/docs/advanced/mgl.md

 This would make a shortcut to an arcade core in the root of the MiSTer menu.
 It can also be done with menu subfolders.

-Take note of the second line, symlinking the `cores` folder.
+Take note of the second line, symlink'ing the `cores` folder.
 You have to do this once for each folder you want to symlink MRA files into.

 ## Finding MGL Arguments